-Pull out the card tray and place the nano-SIM card (right) /microSDXC card (left) facing down on the tray.
-Gently slide the card tray in until it clicks into place.
+Pull out the card tray and place the nano-SIM card on the tray, as shown.
+Carefully slide the tray back into place.

 Charging the Battery

 Your phone's battery should have enough power for the phone to turn on, find a signal, and make a few calls.
 You should fully charge the battery as soon as possible.